 Can A Director Witness Another Director’s Signature?

-The rules around what directors can and can’t do are generally outlined in the Corporations Act 2001.
-Otherwise, it should also be set out in your Company Constitution
+The rules governing director actions are generally outlined in the Corporations Act 2001, and further details can often be found in your Company Constitution.

 What Is A Statutory Declaration?

-A statutory declaration is a written statement of fact.
-Often, a statutory declaration will be used to clarify a matter of truth.
-It’s a clear, simple statement that outlines the facts and intentions relating to the matter at hand.
+A statutory declaration is a formal, written statement of fact that is declared to be true in the presence of an authorised witness.
+This document is commonly used to clarify matters of truth, and its straightforward format outlines the facts and intentions relevant to the matter at hand.

 Who Can Witness A Statutory Declaration?

-• Individuals who are otherwise legally able to administer oaths
+• Other individuals legally authorised to administer oaths

 Can You Witness A Signature Remotely?